 The new provision (the the following September) should be confirmed before the following deadlines:

-Primary – 15th February
+Phase Transfer Primary to Secondary – 15th February

 Primary years covers the following:

-Secondary – 31st March
+Phase Transfer Secondary into Post 16 – 31st March

 Secondary school to a post-16 institution or apprenticeship, must be completed by the 31 March in the calendar year of the transfer.

-Post 16 – 31st March
+Phase Transfer Between Post 16 Provisions & Yearly Post 16 – 31st March

 For young people moving between post-16 institutions/apprenticeships, the review process should be completed by 31 March where a young person is expected to transfer to a new institution in the new academic year

-What should have happened before now?
+What should have happened before the Phase Transfer?

 Annual Review